jvbalen/spreadsheet_music/README.md

 pip install gspread_asyncio simplecoremidi
 ```

-You will also need to create a Google sheets API service account, see [here](https://gspread.readthedocs.io/en/latest/oauth2.html#for-bots-using-service-account)
+You will also need to create a Google sheets API service account, see [here](https://gspread.readthedocs.io/en/latest/oauth2.html#for-bots-using-service-account).
+Save its credentials as `client_secret.json` in this directory.

 ### Getting started